Camden McKenna (AFHEA)

 Current research interests

-I am currently most interested in the philosophy, phenomenology, and cognitive science of the experience of time, and, more precisely, experiences of the passage of time and the so-called "specious" present (the interval of time we take to be "now").
-I am developing a novel theory of time consciousness that accounts for the phenomenology of temporal experience and does justice to empirical data, ideally marrying such a view to a broader theory of consciousness in cognitive science.
-I am also interested in moods, emotions, and mental illness; illusions (especially temporal illusions); mental representations and representationalism; implications of predictive processing; and exotic perceptual phenomena.
+My PhD dissertation ("Analysing Time-Consciousness: A New Account of the Experienced Present") focused on experiences of the passage of time and the so-called "specious" present, which is the interval of time we take to be "now".
+The dissertation develops a novel theory of time-consciousness that accounts for the phenomenology of temporal experience while respecting empirical data, aligning this view of time-consciousness with the "predictive" approach to cognition and consciousness.
+I am also interested in moods, emotions, and mental illness; illusions (especially temporal illusions); mental representations and representationalism; predictive processing; and consciousness in general.

 Past research interests

-In the past I have been especially concerned with the status and explanatory potency of representations in theories of consciousness.
-I have also focused a great deal of attention (scholarly and otherwise) on anxiety and what it can tell us about the mind.
+In the past I was very concerned with the explanatory power (or lack thereof) of representations in theories of consciousness.
+To some degree I retain this concern.
+I have also focused a great deal of attention (scholarly and otherwise) on anxiety and what it can tell us about the mind and ourselves.

 Conference details